Facts about Allergic reactions

-Yes, this type of allergy test using a blood draw is far less risky than a skin prick test which could have very serious complications, if not fatal, in individuals (especially children) who can have a life-threatening reaction in response to the allergens which are directly introduced in skin prick tests.
-There are no risks with the test we offer.
-The only issues can be due to the medical blood draw which could leave some individuals feeling faint, bruising etc.
+Yes, this type of allergy test using a blood draw is far less risky than a skin prick test.
+In a skin prick test the allergens are directly introduced, which could result in very serious complications, if not fatal, in individuals (especially children) who can have a life-threatening reaction.

-Will the test always provide positive results if I am really allergic to something?
+Will the test always provide positive results if I am allergic to something?

 IgE levels tend to rise when exposure is high and can dwindle when there has been no exposure.
 For example, in cases of an allergy to pollen, we would expect IgE levels to increase around spring but decline later on in the year when pollen levels in the air also decline.
 If a person is allergic to something they are persistently exposed to, perhaps a house pet, then IgE levels would likely be persistently high.

-The results of an allergy test are best interpreted by a specialist and we require that this test be ordered by your specialist.
+The results of an allergy test are best interpreted by a specialist and we require that this test be recommended by your specialist.